Concordia to Vote on Tuition Hikes for Deregulated International Students

 Should the tuition increases pass, international students could see their tuition rise as much as 8.25 per cent annually.
 The proposal, made available in the documents leaked to the CSU, states that new international students will be subject to increases between 4.25 and 8.25 per cent depending on the program they’re enrolled in.

 While tuition hikes for current Quebec students and international students enrolled in master’s and thesis-based PhD studies are included for context, their tuition is not impacted by this proposal, it will increase as regulated by the Quebec government.
 These students should expect to see tuition increases of 3.6 per cent.
-Returning out-of-province students, as well as international students from France and Belgium, will see increases of 4.25 per cent annually.universities will have no limits as to how much they can charge international students.
+Returning out-of-province students, as well as international students from France and Belgium, will see increases of 4.25 per cent annually.This announcement follows news of upcoming mass deregulation of international student tuition to come into effect on Sept.
+1. As of this date, universities across the province, including Concordia, will no longer be receiving funding from the provincial government for international students.
+To make up for that, universities will have no limits as to how much they can charge international students.

 President Alan Shepard has voiced concerns over loss of government funding for international students.
 According to leaked documents, the university stands to lose approximately $6.6 million in government funding annually but will stand to keep 100 per cent of tuition collected from those students impacted by the deregulation.